djjd47130/JDLib/README.md

 A character representing a glyph in a specific font.

+- Used as property on components to devine a font glyph.
+- Integrates custom property editor to browse glyphs in a given font.

 ## Color Manager
 **TJDColorManager** [MOSTLY FUNCTIONAL]

 A central class to manage colors in light and dark modes application-wide.

+- Detects dark/light color mode based on current VCL style.
+- Implements several standardized colors which vary depending on color mode.
+- Broadcasts color and style changes to any registered components or controls.

 ## Color Record